caseman/grease/doc/tutorial/tutorial3.rst

 Because multi-modes themselves are just modes, they allow a whole group of submodes to be pushed onto a manager at once.
 They also keep track of which submode is active.
 Submodes can also be added and removed from the multi-mode at any time.

-To implement hotseat multiplayer using a muti-mode is quite simple.
+To implement hotseat multiplayer using a multi-mode is quite simple.
 When a two-player game is initiated, a |Multi| object will be created containing 2 game worlds.
 When this is pushed onto the mode manager, the first game world will be activated.
 We will add some code to activate the next game whenever the current player loses a life.
 When a player's game is over, it will be removed from the multi-mode.

 Let's start by seeing how we can initiate a two-player game from the title screen: